PETITION TO PRESIDENT TRUMP,

-PETITION TO PRESIDENT BIDEN, VICE PRESIDENT HARRIS AND MEMBERS OF CONGRESS
+VICE PRESIDENT VANCE AND MEMBERS OF CONGRESS

 We the undersigned, do hereby petition the federal government to change certain IRS rules to facilitate the following: